chiao45/parpydtk2/docs/demo.rst

 .. only:: html

-    This code can be obtained ::download:`here parallel2serial.py<../examples/parallel2serial.py>`.
+    This code can be obtained :download:`here parallel2serial.py<../examples/parallel2serial.py>`.

 .. only:: latex